martinovich89/push_swap/README.txt

 #PUSH_SWAP

-Sort a given stack with the following constraints :
+**Sort a given stack with the following constraints :**
-- There are 2 stacks A and B
+  There are 2 stacks : A and B
--
+  Only these operations can be performed :
+  - swap 2 first elements of a stack
+  - rotate the first element to the end of a stack
+  - push the first element of a stack to the first position in the other stack

 -> To compile :
 $> make